Prenuptial Agreements in Matthews + Monroe

 Premarital Agreements, also known as Prenuptial Agreements (“prenups”) are authorized by North Carolina General Statute § 52B, the Uniform Premarital Agreement Act.
 A Premarital Agreement by definition is “an agreement between prospective spouses made in contemplation of marriage and to be effective upon marriage.”
 The agreement must be in writing and signed by both parties.

 Weaver, Bennett & Bland, P.A.’s knowledgeable family law attorneys can explain the benefits and results of premarital agreements.
-Our lawyers can assist clients in preparing premarital agreements in Charlotte that fit their individual needs and can assist clients in negotiating agreements when presented by the other party.
+Our lawyers can assist clients in preparing premarital agreements for clients throughout the Matthews, Indian Trail, Waxhaw, and Monroe regions that fit their individual needs and can assist clients in negotiating agreements when presented by the other party.
 Call (704) 844-1400 today.